iUTAH’s Meaning, Missions and Values

 Providing training programs for students and educators can help to build a water-savvy workforce that is prepared to meet the challenges of Utah’s water future.

 Supporting interesting and informative educational programs and media outlets that share the latest information about water science with residents of Utah and beyond.

-This is a huge task, and it’s surely not something iUTAH can do alone.
-That’s why we’ve worked hard to create a culture of collaboration that extends to all areas of Utah.
-We highly value our partnerships with researchers and educators at universities and nonprofit groups across the state.
-We are transforming the nature of scholarly collaboration around water and environmental science, so that researchers at multiple universities and in multiple fields of study work together to address problems that are bigger than a single branch of science.
-And as Utah’s population becomes increasingly diverse, we are reaching out to members of groups that historically have been under-represented in science, so that their concerns and interests are given full consideration in shaping Utah’s water future.
-Most importantly, we are not advocating for specific policies, behaviors, or points-of-view, but are looking to engage all of Utah’s water stakeholders in an ongoing dialogue that is grounded in the best available water science.
+This huge task involved creating a culture of collaboration that extended to all areas of Utah.
+It included partnerships with researchers and educators at universities and nonprofit groups across the state.
+The result was a transformation of the nature of scholarly collaboration around water and environmental science, so that researchers at multiple universities and in multiple fields of study now work together to address problems that are bigger than a single branch of science.
+As Utah’s population has becomes increasingly diverse, the project reached out to members of groups that historically have been under-represented in science, so that their concerns and interests were given full consideration in shaping Utah’s water future.
+Above all, iUTAH worked to engage all of Utah’s water stakeholders in dialogue grounded in the best available water science.